-Lame internet or a hotline on hold are hard to bear.
-But nothing can drive you crazy like the buzzing sound of a mosquito in your ear at night.
+Nothing can drive one faster crazy like the buzzing sound of a mosquito in your ear at night.
 Despite their small size, mosquitoes are probably one of the biggest nuisances on the planet and cost us a lot of sleep.

 But as much as we hate these small and annoying beasts, they have had a place in nature for millions of years and serve other animals as food.

 But still you don’t have to like these beasts.